meggrooms/MechaCar_Statistical_Analysis/README.md

 The goal is to see a 95% confidence rate in the statistics, meaning a p-value of .05.
 The p-value is much lower than .05 at 5.35e-11 (0.0000000000535), meaning we have sufficient statistical reason to reject the null hypothesis, the slope of our linear model is not zero.
 <BR>
 <br>

+**QUESTION: Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?**
+Using the linear regressing model, we see that r-squared is 0.7149, meaning 71.49% of the variability observed is explained by the regression model.
+The r-squared value predicts that the linear model does predict the mpg of the MechaCar prototypes.

 ### Summary of Suspension Coils
 <br>